syncfusion-content/asp.net-core-docs/aspnet-core/ListBox/Behaviour-Settings.md

 ## Target ID

-You can append a list with ListBox by using TargetId property.
-Define a <ul>,< li> tag that you want to display on ListBox and then set the id of parent <ul> tag to TargetId property.
+You can append a list with ListBox by using target-id property.
+Define a <ul>,< li> tag that you want to display on ListBox and then set the id of parent <ul> tag to target-id property.
 And its data type is string.

 The following steps explains you the configuration of target-id property in ListBox.